TJohnsonAZ/CS305_module5/README.md

 ## Ari Jaramillo's Contribution
 I will be focused on maintaining the website where people will be able to get a copy of Trash City.
 This is a simple task I will doing by using Github websites.

+## Nathan Underwood's Contribution
+I will be adding a more detailed manual with all necessary rules and instruction for the game.

 ## Contributing
 See [CONTRIBUTING.md](https://github.com/TJohnsonAZ/CS305_module5/blob/main/CONTRIBUTING) for information on contributers to this project.
 ## Liscense